Casandro/teletext_ng/README.md

 A new project to automatically archive teletext pages from DVB transport streams.
 For Transport streams it will generate a series of files

+# Setup with Tvheadend

+If you want to set up this project to work with Tvheadend, follow [this README](tools/tvheadend/README.md).

 # Output file format